jackhannagan/cone-battle/README.md

 # stealing-cones
 Lilly stole some traffic cones.
 Some people got mad.
-What happens next?
+A fight may or may not break out.

+# Working mainly with c++